ritchielrez/learning-sdl2/README.md

 # Learning SDL2
+## WARNING!
+This project is no longer maintained.
 ## This project is a platformer in making using SDL2
 ### Description
 I love programming, specially in lower level languages like *C/C++*.
 But when I started learning the [Godot game engine](https://godotengine.org),